Equal Employment Opportunity/Affirmative Action

 IU is committed to ensuring equal employment opportunities for qualified persons with disabilities.
 The university will provide reasonable accommodations as provided in the law for employees protected by the ADA by making changes in the work environment or by changing certain practices and procedures.
 If you are an individual with a disability, and you meet the qualifications above, contact your supervisor or Human Resources to discuss your needs.

 The university policy against sexual harassment is designed to protect all members of the university community.
-It applies to relationships among peers and to superior/subordinate relationships.
+It applies to relationships among peers, superior/subordinate relationships, and to vendors and third parties, such as visitors participating in university sponsored events.
 It also applies to all individuals regardless of their gender or sexual orientation.

-Harassment on the basis of sex is a violation of federal and state law.
-Indiana University does not tolerate sexual harassment of its faculty, staff, or students.
-Individuals who believe they are victims of sexual harassment, and those who believe they have observed sexual harassment, are strongly urged to report such incidents promptly.
+Harassment on the basis of sex is a violation of Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972 and Indiana Civil Rights Act.
+Indiana University does not tolerate sexual harassment, including sexual violence, of its faculty, staff, or students.
+Individuals who believe they are victims of sexual harassment, and those who believe they have observed sexual harassment, should report such incidents promptly.

 Indiana University defines sexual harassment as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when: